silverswords/pulse/README.md

 an eventbus made on portable MQ.

 ## Usage
 Check the example/pulse and find an example for supported MQ.
+Note: You need run your MQ first and get its address.

 ### Use MQ as broker
 example for nats.